-- Provide emotional safety and facilitate the learning process; - Recognize and encourage spontaneous opportunities for learning, engagement with challenging; - Create situations, experimentation (that does not jeopardise the wellbeing of others) and which promotes the discovery of solutions; - Helps the learner notice the connections between one context and another, between theory and the experience and encouraging this examination repeatedly.
+- Selects suitable experiences that meet the criteria above. - Poses problems, sets boundaries, supports learners, provides suitable resources, ensures physical safety. - Provides emotional safety and facilitates the learning process. - Recognizes and encourages spontaneous opportunities for learning, engagement with challenging. - Creates situations, experimentation (that does not jeopardise the wellbeing of others) and which promotes the discovery of solutions. - Helps the learner notice the connections between one context and another, between theory and the experience and encouraging this examination repeatedly.